fayezinislam/gke-pubsub-websocket-adapter/README.md

 #### 7) Test configuration and websocket

+Test the websocket using the domain and the path that is described in the ingress.yaml.

 `node listen.js $DOMAIN_NAME/$PATH`

-Open a web browser and visit `$DOMAIN_NAME/$PATH`
+Open a web browser and visit `$DOMAIN_NAME/$PATH`.
+This will display a websocket test UI.
+Change the path to change the websocket target.

 ## Known issues and enhancements

-* If you visit the cluster on the HTTP port instead of the WS/S port,

-you will be presented with the `websocketd` diagnostic

-page.
-Clicking on the checkbox will allow you to see the Pub/Sub

-messages coming through the WebSocket in the browser.
+* If you visit the cluster on the HTTP port instead of the WS/S port, you will be presented with the `websocketd` diagnostic page.
+Clicking on the checkbox will allow you to see the Pub/Sub messages coming through the WebSocket in the browser.
 This can be disabled by removing the `--devconsole` argument from the `websocketd` call in the [container setup's](https://github.com/GoogleCloudPlatform/gke-pubsub-websocket-adapter/blob/main/container/exec.sh) `exec.sh` file.

 * If you would like to secure your websockets with TLS to support _wss_ (_WebSocket_ Secure) you can follow [this documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) or if you would like to leverage Google-managed certificates you can use the following [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs).